 On an empty stomach, chew and swallow deglycyrrhizinated licorice (DGL) several times a day.
 This is not the familiar licorice candy, which will do no good here.
 You want DGL, which you can get at your health food store.

-Take aloe vera gel (make sure it's preservative free) several times daily, also on an empty stomach.
+Take aloe vera gel (make sure it's preservative free) several times daily, also on an empty stomach, for Barretts.

 Drink as much chamomile tea as you can hold.
 It's tasty, so it's not hard to take.
 If you like it sweetened, it's delicious with a drop or two of stevia.
 (Note: I like SweetLeaf brand whole leaf stevia concentrate, a brown liquid in a dropper bottle, which is unrefined and minimally processed.)